Time Off/Leave

 Use of Paid and Unpaid Leave

 Employees may elect to use earned vacation in place of leave without pay within the approved period of the domestic violence leave.
-Employees on the biweekly payroll may also elect to use their sick day buy back balances in place of unpaid leave.
-In cases where an employee is taking domestic violence leave for a covered family member, the employee will be required to use their vacation/sick day buy back time off before taking unpaid leave.
+Union employees may also elect to use their sick day buy back balances in place of unpaid leave.
+In cases where an employee is taking domestic violence leave for a covered family member, the employee will be required to use their vacation or (for union employees only) their sick day buy back time off before taking unpaid leave.
 An employee on leave without pay for 15 or more working days during the fiscal year will receive a prorated share of normal vacation for that year.
 Any period of leave without pay is counted as continuous service in determining length of service at the University for purposes of establishing vacation accrual rates, but not for purposes of vacation accrual itself.
-Employees on the biweekly payroll who take leave without pay that exceeds a total of 15 days during the year will have a reduction in their total sick days at the rate of one day for every 15 working days of absence (whether or not the days of absence were consecutive).
+Employees who take leave without pay that exceeds a total of 15 days during the year will have a reduction in their total sick days at the rate of one day for every 15 working days of absence (whether or not the days of absence were consecutive).

 Requesting Domestic Violence Leave